 In support of the University’s commitment to promoting leadership development and career progression for women, Queen’s supports female staff to attend the Advance HE Aurora leadership development programme.

-The programme is aimed at women and those who identify as a woman, up to Senior Lecturer level or the professional services equivalent (Grade AC3/4, Professional Services Grade 8/9), with the potential to progress into more senior roles.
+The programme is aimed at women and those who identify as a woman, up to Senior Lecturer level or the professional services equivalent (staff at level 2 of our Leadership and Management Framework typically, but not exclusively Academic staff, grades AC2 – AC4 and Professional Services staff at grades 7 – 9), with the potential to progress into more senior roles.
 Queen's has committed to supporting a number of individuals from each Faculty and Professional Services to complete the Aurora programme.

 What is involved in the Aurora programme?